 Stay connected to the latest Healthcare Career Advice easily through Facebook.

 Education & Training

-“The path to becoming an Anesthesiologist is long and challenging, and requires a 4 year Bachelor’s Degree, followed by 4 years in medical school, followed by at least 4 years of additional training as a resident Physician,” Wu confirmed.
-“The undergraduate degree can be in any subject, but there are certain courses required to apply to medical school, including 2 years of chemistry, and 1 year each of biology, physics and calculus.”
+“The path to becoming an Anesthesiologist is long and challenging, and requires a 4 year Bachelor’s Degree, followed by four years in medical school, followed by at least 4 years of additional training as a resident Physician,” Wu confirmed.
+“The undergraduate degree can be in any subject, but there are certain courses required to apply to medical school, including two years of chemistry, and one year each of biology, physics and calculus.”

 Specialty areas of practice within anesthesiology may include critical care medicine, pain management, pediatric anesthesiology, cardiac anesthesiology, obstetric anesthesiology or neuro-anesthesiology.
 Additionally, when trying to advance in this career in healthcare, networking with other industry professionals, as well as potentially reaching out to career recruiters, can also prove beneficial.